-How many CTAs per page depends on length and purpose of the content.
-Most of the time, they should be near the end of the page in order to avoid breaking up the flow.
+How many CTAs per page depends on the length and purpose of the content.
+Most of the time, they should be near the end of the page to avoid breaking up the flow.
 The content itself should be compelling enough to lead them there.
 However, don’t be afraid to A/B test placement at the beginning or middle.

-As a rule of thumb, optimize everything for mobile, which will still look good on other types of screen.
+As a rule of thumb, optimize everything for mobile, which will still look good on other types of screens.
 The reverse is not true.
 That means checking button placement and size on a mobile device as well as topography and other considerations that you’d overlook when creating a CTA for a PC monitor.

 Leverage the Power of FOMO

 If you want to compel someone to act, make them think they will lose something important by not acting.
 This is a principle in marketing known as FOMO (Fear of Missing Out).
 You can use this and motivate people to jump on the bandwagon.

 You don’t necessarily need to come out and say, “Buy my stuff, or you’ll regret it,” or “Everybody else is doing it; why shouldn’t you?”
 A more subtle and effective way is through lifestyle-oriented or user-generated images or video content that demonstrate your brand in action, accompanied by text that invites your audience to join the fun, get relief, or whatever pain point you’re addressing.
 If the offer is time-sensitive, highlight that point to lend a sense of immediacy.
 “Sale ends Tuesday” or “Shop today while supplies last.”

 However, it’s important to be authentic when applying this suggestion.
 High-pressure tactics that are false or misleading do nothing to promote brand trust or loyalty.